wisskirchenj/ai-guessing/README.md

 - Java 19
 - Jackson Json, Xml and Yaml Serializing
+- Internationalization (I18n) with PropertyResourceBundles in English, German and Esperanto
 - PicoCli - a great CLI library
 - Lombok
 - Slf4j